ElektraInitiative/libelektra/doc/BUILDSERVER.md

 the work.
 To reliable determine which stages failed it is best to look over the build results in the Jenkins Blue Ocean view.
-It is the default View opened when accessing the build results from github.
+It is the default View opened when accessing the build results from GitHub.
-For libelektra the Url's are
+For libelektra the URLs are
 https://build.libelektra.org/jenkins/job/libelektra/ and
 https://build.libelektra.org/jenkins/blue/organizations/jenkins/libelektra/branches/
 .